Latest Surgery News

-The vaccination service is going to take a high level of staffing from our GPs, Nurses and admin teams over the coming weeks and months - We are continuing to provide our usual high quality care to those patients who need it, but ask that if your issue is non-urgent you consider seeking help through NHS 111 by phone or online, or make use of Online Consult or the NHS website prior to calling the Practice.
+The vaccination service is demanding a high level of staffing from our GPs, Nurses and admin teams over the coming weeks and months - We are continuing to provide our usual high quality care to those patients who need it, but ask that if your issue is non-urgent you consider seeking help through NHS 111 by phone or online, or make use of Online Consult or the NHS website prior to calling the Practice.

 Our Annual PPG Report has been published

 Find out more about our Patient Participation Group (PPG) and view the report here.